 - And, as a personal issue, I add urinary and fecal incontinence to the list.
 If a pet is totally incontinent, it can destroy the human/pet bond in some cases, especially in with a large dog.
 And most large dogs desperately don’t want to soil their environments, which adds to their mental discomfort.

-Veterinarians are now very knowledgeable about hospice compared to 30 years ago, but eventually hospice no longer brings relief from pain and suffering.
-If you have questions about hospice and pain management, please call me to discuss your options.
+Veterinarians are now very knowledgeable about hospice compared to 30 years ago, but eventually palliative treatment no longer brings relief from pain and suffering.
+If you have questions about hospice and palliative care, please call me to discuss your options.